4 tips for managing your retirement account distributions

 Text size: aA aA aA

-Withdraw now or wait till later?
+Withdraw now or wait until later?
 How much should you take?
 How should you handle required minimum distributions (RMDs)?
 Consider these helpful insights.

 All the money you've been putting away toward retirement — are you aware that you can't necessarily keep it all in your retirement accounts as long as you want?
-You're obligated to begin withdrawals from your traditional IRAs and other qualified retirement plan accounts once you turn 73.Footnote 1 (Prior to January 1, 2023, the required beginning date was age 72.)
+For example, you're typically obligated to begin withdrawals from your traditional IRAs and other qualified retirement plan accounts when you turn 73.Footnote 1 Once you begin taking these RMDs, you must take one every year.

 One of the biggest mistakes people make with RMDs is thinking they know how much they need to withdraw.